Facilities initiatives and practices

 Discouragement of bottled water at campus events, and a mandate to install drinking fountains as part of campus renovation projects.

-Installation of water bottle fill station located near 190, 100 McCaul St.
+Installation of water bottle fill station located near room 190, 100 McCaul Street.

-On going recycling program for dry-cell batteries located near 240, 100 McCaul St.
+Ongoing recycling program for dry-cell batteries located in the mailroom (Room 239, 100 McCaul Street).

-On going recycling program for printer cartridges and cell phones located near 240, 100 McCaul St. and the Service Bureaus on levels 2 and 6 at 100 McCaul St.
+Ongoing recycling program for printer cartridges and cell phones located in the mailroom (Room 239, 100 McCaul Street) and the Service Bureaus on levels 2 and 6 at 100 McCaul Street.

 Automated nightly shutdown and efficient power-management for all academic computers.

-Default double-sided print settings for all campus copiers and printers, and pilot-testing of environmentally friendly solid-ink toner cartridges.
+Default double-sided print settings for all campus copiers and printers.

-Implementation of a digital pay statement system for OCAD employees, instead of paper.
+Implementation of a digital pay statement system for OCAD U employees, instead of paper.

-Implementation of virtualization, server consolidation, energy-efficient hard drives and shared power supplies in OCAD’s data centre.
+Implementation of virtualization, server consolidation, energy-efficient hard drives and shared power supplies in OCAD U’s data centre.

 Old rubber moulds from Foundry & Mouldmaking Studios are cut into pieces and reused for packing material.